tpage000/movie_catalog_app/README.md

 * List movies by rating only (currently they are listed by rating within each chronological year)

+* Try out some kinda resizing / zoom on the data sets

 ----
 ### Bugs / Gremlins / Errors:

-* Submitting a 'date' of 'mm/dd/yyyy' puts 'Invalid Date undefined undefined' on the page.
+* None right now

 <br>